Home

 A related Brazilian tradition, Santo Daime, also incorporates ayahuasca as a sacrament within ceremonies that include music, prayer, and ritual structure.
 Some Santo Daime congregations have established churches outside Brazil, including in the United States, and certain groups have engaged in legal negotiations or settlements regarding ceremonial use of the brew.
 These cases illustrate how courts sometimes evaluate entheogenic sacraments within the broader framework of religious freedom.

 In recent years, a growing number of newer spiritual communities have begun exploring entheogenic sacraments within modern religious frameworks.
-These communities often draw inspiration from historical traditions, ecological spirituality, and renewed cultural interest in consciousness and sacred relationship with the natural world.
+These communities often draw inspiration from historical traditions, ecological spirituality, and renewed cultural interest in consciousness and sacred relationships with the natural world.
 As these movements develop, thoughtful discussions about ethics, responsibility, and respect for cultural traditions remain essential.

 A Clear Spiritual Framework